Master of Arts (MA)

 Courses with ** are required for Ohio Principal Licensure.

-The special per credit hour cohort tuition is $425 for MA – School Leadership.
+The special per credit hour cohort tuition is $270 for MA – School Leadership w/ Principal Licensure.
 This rate is guaranteed not to increase over the life of the cohort.
-In addition, a technology fee of $15 per credit hour ($45 per 3 credit course) will be assessed for the purpose of supporting and enhancing student learning (Concordia e-mail, Blackboard, text notifications), and a $143 graduation fee.
+In addition, a technology fee of $17 per credit hour ($51 per 3 credit course) will be assessed for the purpose of supporting and enhancing student learning (Concordia e-mail, Blackboard, text notifications), and a $143 graduation fee.
+This rate applies to students starting in the spring 2023 semester.
 We reserve the right to offer different tuition rates, or change the prices of other programs.

 - 2 years teaching experience in grade level(s) of teaching license